yig

 Team

-Ritz-Ann Aguilar is researching generative models for inversion of Proton-Beam diagnostics at HZDR as well as X-ray diffraction patterns (e.g. Holography, SAXS) acquired at EuropeanXFEL together with experimentalists, computational physicists and data scientists.
+Dr. Ritz-Ann Aguilar is researching generative models for inversion of Proton-Beam diagnostics at HZDR as well as X-ray diffraction patterns (e.g. Holography, SAXS) acquired at EuropeanXFEL together with experimentalists, computational physicists and data scientists within the Smart Phase and VIPR projects.